Polemonium: planting, growing and caring for

 Where to plant Polemonium?

-Polemoniums are easy to grow and can be planted in any soil that remains cool in summer but drains well.
-They prefer soils rich in humus.
-Avoid overly acidic or very calcareous soils.
+Polemoniums are easy to grow and are planted in any soil that stays cool in summer but drains well.
+They appreciate soils rich in humus.
+Avoid, however, soils that are too acidic or too calcareous.

-Choose a situation that is not too hot in full sun or a position in partial shade.
-Planting in shade produces few flowers but remains attractive for the aesthetic of the glossy dark green divided foliage, variegated with cream or purple.
+Choose a position that is not too scorching in sun or a semi-shaded spot.
+Planting in shade produces few flowers but remains interesting for the aesthetic of the deeply divided glossy dark green foliage, variegated with cream or purple.

-Avoid combination of high heat and humidity in regions with hot summers.
-Foliage is sensitive to burning sun, so this plant is best in regions with cool summers.
+Avoid the combination of intense heat and humidity in regions with hot summers.
+Foliage is sensitive to scorching sun rays so this plant is best favoured in regions with cool summers.

-Polemoniums are very hardy and can withstand temperatures of -20 to -30°C depending on species.
+Polemoniums are very hardy and can withstand cold down to -20 to -30°C depending on species.

 When to plant?